 In-School Mentoring Program

-The In-School mentoring program provides youth with a role model and a friend to talk to and share the experiences of growing up within school grounds.
+The In-School mentoring program runs from October to May. provides youth with a role model and a friend to talk to and share the experiences of growing up within school grounds.
 For one hour a week, mentors meet with their mentee and engage in activities such as board games, crafts or just hang out on school grounds.

 Big Buddy Program